opsone-ch/documentation/howto/wordpress.rst

 1. If you don't have an SSH key: `Create an SSH key pair <../howto/sshkey.html>`_
 2. Add your SSH Public Key in the Cockpit: Either for the whole server or within the website.
 3. Now you can log in via SSH.
-Username is your chosen website name, not your own Username.
+Username is your chosen website name, not your own username.

 .. tip:: Wondering why your existing SSH key is not working?
 Maybe it does not meet our `minimum requirements <../howto/sshkey.html>`__.